 Over the years most of the 1975 made cars will have been lost or refurbished and then shed with the then current silver badges.
 Also unfortunately 1975 was a poor year for sales and many cars were not sold till the following year (like mine) by which time the jubilee celebrations were over and perhaps many badges were replaced with the silver badges – who would want to buy a “year old” model.

 The picture of the front badge above is made up from a rubber bumper front badge mounted on a chrome bumper badge to fit my RB to CB conversion.
 The others are the boot badge and the steering wheel emblem – which was in fact a yellow inset over the original red colour background.

 The other pictures are extracts from Clausagers book ORIGINAL MGB giving details of dates and body ID numbers when these changes were made.

-So it could be said that all owners of 1975 MG cars have in fact got a “special edition”!!
+So it could be said that all owners of 1975 MG cars have in fact got a short of “special edition”!!